Self-tuned Regularized Federated Methods with Guarantees for Optimal Solution Selection: Introduction

 \section{Introduction}

-Federated learning (FL) has emerged as a modern collaborative framework for training machine learning (ML) models over a network of clients associated with distributed and private datasets~\cite{mcmahan2017communication}.
-Recent years have witnessed significant advances in the design, understanding, and analysis of communication-efficient and privacy-preserving federated methods~\cite{zhao2018federated,stich2019local,kairouz2021advances,khaled2020tighter,ghiasvand2024communication}, accommodating key challenges such as data heterogeneity and the need for personalization~\cite{li2020federated,karimireddy2020scaffold, li2021ditto}.
-While tremendous progress has been already made in solving standard (single-level) model training in FL, there has been limited progress in the development of communication-efficient methods with explicit guarantees for resolving bilevel, nested, and hierarchical optimization problems in FL~\cite{yang2024simfbo, li2024communication,qiu2023zeroth,tarzanagh2022fednest}.
-In this paper, we study a \fyy{distributed simple bilevel optimization problem}, of the form
+Federated learning (FL) has emerged as a \RRme{collaborative} framework for training \RRme{machine learning} models over a network of clients associated with distributed and private datasets~\cite{mcmahan2017communication}. \RRme{Recently, there has been progress} in the design, understanding, and analysis of communication-efficient and privacy-preserving federated methods~\cite{zhao2018federated,stich2019local,kairouz2021advances,khaled2020tighter,ghiasvand2024communication}, accommodating key challenges such as data heterogeneity and the need for personalization~\cite{li2020federated,karimireddy2020scaffold, li2021ditto}.
+In this paper, we study a \fyy{distributed \RRRme{optimization} problem}, of the form

 where $N$ clients cooperatively seek to select among multiple optimal solutions of minimizing a primary global loss function $h$, one that minimizes a secondary global metric $f$.
-Here, each client $i \in [N]$, with $[N]:=\{1,\ldots, N\}$, is associated with a pair of local loss functions $\tilde f_i$ and $\tilde h_i$, and private datasets $\mathcal{D}_i$ and $\tilde{\mathcal{D}}_i$. \fyy{In this setting, we assume that $h$ is convex, and $f$ is either convex, strongly convex, or nonconvex.}
+Here, each client $i \in [N]$, with $[N]:=\{1,\ldots, N\}$, is associated with a pair of local loss functions $\tilde f_i$ and $\tilde h_i$, and private datasets $\mathcal{D}_i$ and $\tilde{\mathcal{D}}_i$. \fyy{In this setting, we assume that $h$ is convex, and $f$ is either convex, strongly convex, or nonconvex.} \mje{We focus on convex inner problems to ensure that the solution set is well-defined and computationally tractable.}